 The Bottom Line

-The 2025 medical device M&A environment is cautiously optimistic.
-While we don't expect a return to 2021-era froth, the fundamentals for healthy deal activity are falling into place.
+The 2025 medical device M&A recovery confirmed what we anticipated: a measured return to deal activity driven by strategic need rather than market exuberance.
+Heading into 2026, the fundamentals for healthy deal activity are firmly in place.
 Strategic buyers need innovation, balance sheets are strong, and valuation expectations are resetting to sustainable levels.

 For portfolio companies, now is the time to focus on the fundamentals that drive acquisition interest: clinical differentiation, regulatory clarity, reimbursement strategy, and commercial execution.
 The companies that execute on these dimensions will find willing buyers at attractive valuations.